victortapiag/iframedemo/README.md

 ## Running the tests

 Before running the tests you will need to gather values for ALL required environment variables.
-You can export these variables in the shell or store them in a file named `testenv` in the current directory.
+You can export these variables in the shell or store them in a file named `.env` in the current directory.

 You will need two Okta applications, one Web app and one SPA app.
 Save the clientId for the Web app as `CLIENT_ID` and the clientId for the SPA app as `SPA_CLIENT_ID`

 The Web app needs a couple of settings in the Developer console:
-Add a `Login redirect URI`: `http://localhost:8080/authorization-code/callback` Add a `Logout redirect URI`: `http://localhost:8080`
+Add a `Login redirect URI`: `http://localhost:3000/authorization-code/callback` Add a `Logout redirect URI`: `http://localhost:3000`

 You will also need credentials for a test user.